simulatino/trimtrailingwhitespaces/README.md

             Only use this if your code is under version control and in combination with a careful code-diff review.

+        -b, --blanks
+            suppress repeated empty output lines from *.mo files (This option should not be run in combination with others.)

 ## License
 See [UNLICENSE](UNLICENSE) file